Dobl3r/JokesHubpack/README.md

 # JokesHubpack 🎭

 Funny and crude jokes for **Twitch**, **Kick**, and **YouTube**.
-Contains several jokes – ranging from light-hearted dad jokes to dark jokes.
+Contains several jokes – ranging from light-hearted dad jokes to insult (lightdark)

 ## 📦 Actions and commands